shashwat051102/Machine_learning_pipeline/Readme.md

 ## 🧪 Experimentation Workflow

 - **Change parameters** in `params.yaml` and re-run `dvc repro` to trigger new experiments.
-- **Track all runs** in MLflow, including parameters, metrics, and model artifacts.
+- **Track all runs** in MLflow (hosted on DagsHub), including parameters, metrics, and model artifacts.
-- **Compare experiments** visually in the MLflow UI to select the best model.
+- **Compare experiments** visually in the MLflow UI or on DagsHub to select the best model.
-- **Share results** and pipeline state with your team using Git and DVC.
+- **Share results** and pipeline state with your team using Git, DVC, and DagsHub.

 ---